 Inpatient insurance is generally considered to the most basic level of coverage that health insurance plans will include, with outpatient care being an optional benefit that can be added for an extra charge.

 Inpatient care is any treatment where treatment is needed in a hospital or other medical institution.
 You will usually be required to be admitted to the hospital overnight or longer.

 These are usually the most costly forms of care as they may involve surgery or expensive medical tests, monitoring, as well as the use of a hospital bed and meals.

 Inpatient insurance can include coverage for:

-- Semi private or private hospital room during surgery
+- Semi-private or private hospital room during surgery

 - Intensive care rooms

-- Medical fees including nurse and doctor.
+- Medical fees including nurse and doctor

-- Medicines given during hospitalization (inpatient medicine)
+- Inpatient medicines that are given during hospitalization (inpatient medicine)

-- Surgical, anaesthetic, operating room fees
+- Surgical, anesthetic, operating room fees

 - Ambulance transport expenses

-- Diagnostic tests e.g., X-Rays, CAT & PET scans, plus laboratory tests
+- Diagnostic tests e.g. X-Rays, CAT & PET scans, plus laboratory tests

 - Surgical appliances and prosthetic device expenses

 Outpatient care covers treatment that does not require a day admission or an overnight stay at a medical facility.